manuelyhvh/sql-server-samples/samples/features/sql-big-data-cluster/deployment/private-aks/README.md

 # Deploy BDC in private AKS cluster with User-defined Route (UDR)

-This repository contains the scripts that you can use to deploy a private BDC cluster in Azure Kubernetes Service (AKS) with advanced networking ( CNI ).
+This repository contains the scripts that you can use to deploy a BDC cluster in Azure Kubernetes Service (AKS) private cluster with advanced networking ( CNI ).

 This repository contains 3 bash scripts :
 - deploy-private-aks.sh : You can use it to deploy private AKS cluster with private endpoint, it fits the use case that you need to deploy BDC with a private endpoint with AKS private cluster.